-Job Purpose:
+1. Job Purpose

-Ulidia Integrated College wishes to recruit a positive, pro active and dedicated Executive Office Manager to manage the day-to-day work of the College office and provide confidential, general, personal, administrative, and secretarial support to the Senior Leadership of the College
+Ulidia Integrated College wishes to recruit an Executive Officer to manage the day-to-day work of the College office and provide confidential, general, personal, administrative, and secretarial support to the Senior Leadership of the College

-Accountable:
+Accountable to:

-To the Principal, SLT, Senior Executive Officer, Bursar and the Governors of Ulidia Integrated College.
+To the Principal, SLT, Senior Executive Officer, Finance and Administration manager and the Governors of Ulidia Integrated College.